Thanks to the robust materials and long-lasting components of our outdoor appliances, keeping your patio heater in perfect condition is effortless.

-Here are some ways that a heater cover can protect your outdoor patio heater:
+Here are some ways that a heater cover can protect your outdoor gas patio heater:

 Before the heavens open, it’s a great idea to protect the exposed metallic elements of your patio technology with a gas heater cover.

-Although our Goliath is made from military grade stainless steel, fitting a bespoke weatherproof cover will ensure that no corrosion can develop over time.
+Although our Santini and Sherpa heaters are made from military grade stainless steel, fitting a bespoke weatherproof cover will ensure that no corrosion can develop over time.